Brady may be the most polarizing player in the NFL when it comes to how fans view him

 4. The Patriots machine

-The Patriots have dominated the 21st century with a revolving cast of characters and a technocrat’s approach to the game.
+The Patriots have dominated the 21st century with a revolving cast of characters and a technocrat's approach to the game.
 The only two constants have been head coach Bill Belichick and Brady.
-If you are not from New England, the hatred comes naturally since the Patriots have probably cost your team a shot at greatness at some point in the last 17 years.
+If you are not from New England, the hatred comes naturally since the Patriots probably cost your team a shot at greatness at some point.
+This season, if you were a New Orleans Saints, Green Bay Packers, or Kansas City Chiefs fan, you probably were not able to rationally appreciate what Brady was able to accomplish with a new team.

 3. Privileged life